GrinonBarrett/Taksidos/Core Rules/Optional Rules.md

 -----

 ### Difficulty Classes
 A narrator may choose to completely ignore standard DVs presented throughout this system.
 Alhough this is discouraged, there can be several valid reasons for this.
-Not the least of which would be a streamlined and conssistant experience.
+Not the least of which would be a streamlined and consistant experience.
 In this case, the narrator may wish to assign a set DV based on how difficult they believe the check/save should be.
+This should not alter the difficulty of spellchecks.

 | Difficulty | DV of check |
 |------------|-------------|